can296/Hangman/README.md

 # Hangman
-Simple hangman game with 3 stages (codes written in a tutorial way)
+Simple hangman game with 3 stages (stage texts are in the "text" named file)